filhed97/DD2480-G20-Assignment1/GuideLines.md

 Attention!
-* Don't forget to pull before each new commit
+* Don't forget to pull before each new commit.
-* In the commit message add the issue you're working on at the end of the title e.g. "Generic title #0"
+* In the commit message add the issue you're working on at the end of the title e.g. "Generic title #0".
-* Don't include compiled files or binaries to the repo.
+* Don't include compiled files or binaries in the repo.

-Here is the current individual tasks:
+Here are the current individual tasks:
 * Julien
   1. JUnit test file
   2. CMV function 0,4,8 and 12